 - Short-term health plans can be sold in Arizona with initial plan terms up to 185 days.

 - Bright Health, Oscar, and Cigna joined the exchange in the Phoenix area for 2019; Phoenix now has five insurers offering plans in the exchange.

 Arizona uses the federally facilitated exchange, so residents in the state use HealthCare.gov to enroll in exchange plans.

 154,504 people enrolled in individual market plans through Arizona’s marketplace during the open enrollment period for 2021 coverage.
-That was up from 153,020 people the year before, but still down almost 25 percent from the more than 205,000 people who enrolled in 2015.
+That was up from 153,020 people the year before, but still down almost 25% from the more than 205,000 people who enrolled in 2015.
 But enrollment has grown in 2021 due to the COVID-related special enrollment period: More than 36,000 Arizona residents enrolled in health plans through the exchange from mid-February through the end of July, which was almost triple the normal enrollment volume during that time (when a qualifying event would normally be necessary in order to enroll).

 Arizona’s exchange made headlines in the weeks leading up to the start of 2017 open enrollment, due to spiking premiums, insurer exits, and the possibility that Pinal County (southeast of the Phoenix metro area) would have no insurers offering exchange plans.